How to pay for your own funeral

 Once you’ve paid the agreed amount in your funeral payment plan, the parts of the funeral included in the plan are covered when you die.
 The provider will pay the money straight to the Funeral Director, so your friends or family won't have to get too involved in the financial or administrative side.
 It's also worth knowing you won’t pay Inheritance Tax on your UK funeral plan.

-From 29 July 2022, the Financial Conduct Authority will be regulating the Funeral Plans sector.
+From 29 July 2022, the Financial Conduct Authority has regulated the Funeral Plans sector.
 This will provide customers with enhanced protection if they take out a prepaid funeral plan from an FCA authorised provider.
 Read more information on the FCA Regulation of Pre-Paid Funeral Plans.

 Some say it’s smart to prepay for a funeral, while others are happy to stump up the cash through their estate when the time comes.
 Either way, funerals can be expensive, so it pays to plan ahead and think about how your funeral will be paid for.